Asana/python-asana/docs/AttachmentsApi.md

 attachments_api_instance = asana.AttachmentsApi(api_client)
 attachment_gid = "12345" # str | Globally unique identifier for the attachment.
 opts = {
-    'opt_fields': "connected_to_app,created_at,download_url,host,name,parent,parent.created_by,parent.name,parent.resource_subtype,permanent_url,resource_subtype,size,view_url" # list[str] | This endpoint returns a compact resource, which excludes some properties by default.
+    'opt_fields': "connected_to_app,created_at,download_url,host,name,parent,parent.created_by,parent.name,parent.resource_subtype,permanent_url,resource_subtype,size,view_url", # list[str] | This endpoint returns a compact resource, which excludes some properties by default.
 To include those optional properties, set this query parameter to a comma-separated list of the properties you wish to include.
 }

 try: